-When releasing, the buttons () and () on the operator become active again.
+When releasing, the buttons 1 and 1 on the operator become active again.

-If only the menu number is illuminated, the control buttons are not blocked.
+If the decimal point next to the menu number is illuminated, the control buttons are not blocked.

 7 Teaching in the operator

 When teaching in (Figure 21), the operator is adjusted to the door.
 The travel length, required force for opening and closing, and any connected safety devices are automatically taught in and saved in a power failure-proof manner.
 The data are only valid for this door.